 The shower arrangements were as follows: a local teenage girl brought us a bucket of warm water we could pour onto ourselves with a smaller pot in a shower cabin close to the outhouse.
 The guide asked us to pay something like 1 to 2 EUR per bucket.

 During supper, we were joined by an elderly man and a teenage girl.
 The elder man was chatting with the guide and his friend the cook and the girl was sitting in the corner, pulling a scarf over the lower part of her face when we were looking at her – the villagers in Dodola are Muslims and especially here, in the mountains, the women are often veiled.

-We hope you make use of this article about food to take camping.
+We hope you make use of this article and the insights about food to take camping in this part of the world.
 Find out more about trekking in the Bale Mountains in Ethiopia in the next post.